 The Stock -> Stock lots section contains shows a list of all stock lots that are either currently in stock or scheduled to arrive, plus the history of all stock lots in the system.

-The Stock -> Stock lots allows
+The Stock -> Stock lots page allows

 - viewing, sorting, and filtering of the stock lots,